 Remove real and perceived barriers to NAMs use through training and education for all stakeholders to maximise knowledge and use of NAMs.
+To enforce a legal principle, with immediate effect, that animal testing is a last resort.

 3. Invest in the development, promotion and use of NAMs